bwjctan1999/bwjctan1999/README.md

 # Hello there,
 I am **Benz Walter Jacques C. Tan**, I have a great fondness for programming and problem solving.
 I also love art and I try to apply it in the things I do.
 I usually work with JavaScript, Visual Basic, MySQL, and Java.
-I am currently learning Web development.
+I am currently working on Web Developmenta and Mobile App Development but would like to learn a lot on consulting.

 <space>